trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 * `contracts/`: Contains the [Solidity](https://solidity.readthedocs.io/) source files for our smart contracts.
 There is an important contract in here called `Migrations.sol`, which we'll talk about later.
 * `migrations/`: Truffle uses a migration system to handle smart contract deployments.
 A migration is an additional special smart contract that keeps track of changes.
-* `test/`: Contains both JavaScript and Solidity tests for our smart contracts
+* `test/`: Contains both JavaScript and Solidity tests for our smart contracts.
-* `truffle-config.js`: Truffle configuration file
+* `truffle-config.js`: Truffle configuration file.
-* `truffle.js`: Another Truffle configuration file (soon to be deprecated)

 ## Writing our smart contract